Troy Westwood

-Troy Westwood (born March 21, 1967) is a former professional Canadian football place kicker and punter who played 18 years for the Winnipeg Blue Bombers of the Canadian Football League.
-He was drafted 48th overall in the 6th round of the 1991 CFL Draft by the Blue Bombers and holds several club records, including most points scored in a career (2748) and most points scored in a single season (213).
+Troy Westwood (born March 21, 1967) is a Canadian former professional football place kicker and punter who played 18 years for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was drafted 48th overall in the 6th round of the 1991 CFL draft by the Blue Bombers and holds several club records, including most points scored in a career (2748) and most points scored in a single season (213).

 Early life

 Westwood was born in Dauphin, Manitoba and raised in Winnipeg.
 He attended Augustana University in Sioux Falls, South Dakota and graduated in 1991.
 He played college football for the Augustana College Vikings and was inducted into their Hall of Fame in 2011.
 Westwood was a gifted youth soccer player, playing for the Manitoba provincial soccer team and invited to a camp for the U18 national team.
 He was drafted by the Winnipeg Fury of the Canadian Soccer League.